SOCKS Proxy: Be Fast and Anonymous Online

 Configure a SOCKS Proxy

 If you'd like to use a SOCKS proxy to connect to the Internet in the future, you'll need to set one up on your operating system.
-This requires inputting the IP address and port number, regardless of whether you're using Mac, Windows, or a smartphone.
+This requires inputting the IP address and port number, regardless of whether you're using macOS, Windows, or a smartphone.
 Be sure to check out our step-by-step guide to see how exactly to proceed depending on your device and operating system.

-Determining which type of proxy is best for your needs depends on your needs and what you intend to use it for.
+Determining which type of proxy is best for you depends on your needs and what you intend to use it for.
 Should you primarily want a proxy to surf in your browser and protect against malware, HTTP proxies are a good option.
 However, if you'd like to quickly stream content from abroad that would otherwise be inaccessible owing to geoblocking, we recommend going with a SOCKS proxy.